Andy Serkis

 First role of Andy Serkis (Prince of Jutland)

-However, it was Peter Jackson's "The Lord of the Rings" trilogy, based on J.R.R.
-Tolkien's renowned book series, that catapulted Serkis to worldwide fame.
-Audiences were captivated by his portrayal of the semi-deranged Gollum, a key character and villain with a grotesque appearance, brought to life using computer graphics.
+But it was Peter Jackson's "The Lord of the Rings" trilogy, based on J.R.R.
+Tolkien's famous book series, that launched Serkis to worldwide fame.
+Audiences were mesmerized by his portrayal of the twisted Gollum, a key character and villain with a grotesque appearance brought to life through computer graphics.

 Andy Serkis and Peter Jackson